 - There is a correlation in children showing that those who eat breakfast on a regular basis are less likely to be overweight.

-- In adults, there is an association with breakfast skipping and increased prevalence of obesity in at least three studies.
+- In adults, there is an association with breakfast skipping and an increased prevalence of obesity.